ryo-asashi/midr/README.md

 <!-- badges: end -->

-midr is designed to provide a model-agnostic method for interpreting black-box machine learning models by creating a globally interpretable surrogate of the target model using a functional decomposition technique called *Maximum Interpretation Decomposition* (MID).
-For the theoretical details of MID, see Iwasawa & Matsumori (2025) \[Forthcoming\], and for the technical details of the package, see Asashiba et al. (2025)
+midr is designed to provide a model-agnostic method for interpreting and explaining black-box predictive models by creating a globally interpretable surrogate model using a functional decomposition technique called Maximum Interpretation Decomposition (MID).
+For the theoretical details of MID, see Iwasawa & Matsumori (2025) \<\>\[Forthcoming\], and for the technical details of the package, see Asashiba et al. (2025)
 \[Forthcoming\].

 ## Installation